ligabloo/ecsy-parcel-boilerplate/README.md

 degit ligabloo/ecsy-parcel-boilerplate#main [your-desired-project-name]
 ```

-Degit will ensure to download only the latest commit on the `main` branch, without carrying this entire Git repository history.
+Degit will ensure to download only the latest commit on the `main` branch, without carrying the entire Git repository's history.

 **Note**: this also means that your project won't have a Git repo initialized!
 You you'd like to use it for source control, make sure to run `git init` before starting your work.